harounerez/Industrial-Risk-Claims-Runoff-Analysis/README.md

 ### 1. Actuarial and Statistical Reserving (Traditional Approach)

-* **Chain-Ladder Method:** Implemented as the foundational model to derive **Link Ratio Factors** and calculate the traditional reserve estimate, serving as a crucial industry benchmark.
+* **Chain-Ladder Method:** Implemented as the foundational model to derive **Link Ratio Factors** and calculate the traditional reserve estimate.
 * **Generalized Additive Models (GAM):** Used to model development factors or claims payments, offering a flexible, non-linear alternative to standard linear models while maintaining high **interpretability**.

 ### 2. Machine Learning and Simulation (Predictive Approach)

-* **Feature Engineering:** The claims data is unrolled from a triangle structure into a flat dataset suitable for ML training, incorporating features like Occurrence Year, Development Lag, and Product Category.
+* **Feature Engineering:** The Run-Off Triangle is unrolled into a flat dataset suitable for ML training, incorporating features like Occurrence Year, Development Lag, and Product Category.
 * **Gradient Boosting Models:** **XGBoost Regressor** and **LightGBM Regressor** were utilized for their superior predictive power in complex, tabular data.
-* **Stochastic Simulation:** The final predictions from the ML models can be used as inputs for a **Monte Carlo Simulation** framework to generate a full reserve distribution, thereby quantifying the **Prediction Risk**.
+* **Stochastic Simulation:** The final predictions can be used for a **Monte Carlo Simulation** to generate a full reserve distribution and quantify **Prediction Risk**.

 ---